-Parents have a right to visitation with their children.
-Grandparents and other relatives do not have a right to visit their grandchildren.
-A grandparent must prove that the child will be harmed without visitation from them before a court will order grandparent visitation.
+Both parents have a right to proper parenting time with their children.
+We represent fathers and mothers.
+Grandparents and other relatives do not have a right to visit their grandchildren except in special circumstances.
+A grandparent must prove that the child will be harmed without visitation from them before a Court will order grandparent visitation; typically when the grandparent plays more of a parenting role.
 Parents can agree to allow grandparent visitation.
 They should keep in mind that the child may benefit from a relationship with his grandparents even if the parents do not get along.
 It can strengthen the child’s connection to his heritage and extended family.

-Both the mother and the father have equal rights to visitation time with their child where the parents are separated or divorced.
+Both the mother and the father have equal rights to parenting time with their child where the parents are separated or divorced.
 Traditionally, the mother was designated the parent of primary residence.
-This means that the child lives with the mother more than half of the time.
+This meant that the child lived with the mother more than half of the time.
 Traditionally, the father was called the parent of alternate residence.
-Nowadays, shared parenting is done where each parent has fifty percent of the time with the child.
-It gives the child the benefit of having its mother and father share in the parenting.
+Nowadays, shared parenting is extremely common, where each parent has fifty percent of the time with the child.
+It gives the child the benefit of having his/her mother and father share in the parenting.
 This can work well when the parents live near each other and the child/children’s school is accessible from both homes.

-Visitation and custody are intertwined.
-Custody can be agreed upon by the parties or can be court ordered if necessary.
+Custody can be broken down into legal custody and physical custody.
+Joint legal custody is common.
+Both parents have the right and obligation to make decisions regarding the health, education and welfare of the child.
+Physical custody is where the child is physically.
+Custody can be agreed upon by the parties or can be Court ordered, if necessary.
 It is better to agree upon custody unless there is a real risk of harm to the child, such as drug addiction, alcoholism, mental illness, and other conditions in which the child will be unsafe.
 A custody battle will invoke a psychologist’s expert testimony in most cases.